JustinStutler/JustinStutler.github.io/README.md

 # Justin Stutler
-A website for the purpose of exploring Web Page Design and Management.
+A website that displays some information about me and my time spent at USF.